nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/collections.md

 ### {{> anchor 'customization-tab'}}How to Implement a New Type of Collection

-If you'd like to <span style="color: rgb(51,51,51);">implement a new collection (for instance to have new metadata)</span> you can simply add the `Collection` facet to your specific document type.
+If you'd like to implement a new collection (for instance to have new metadata) you can simply add the `Collection` facet to your specific document type.
 You'll therefore be able to use it as a regular collection.

 ```
   <require>org.nuxeo.ecm.collections.schemas</require>